Southern Regional High School: Athletics

 The Southern Regional High School Rams compete in Division A South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,438 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 The school was recognized as the Group IV winner of the NJSIAA ShopRite Cup in 2006–07.
 The award recognized the school for achieving first place in girls indoor track and field relays, indoor track and field, and girls track and field; second place in wrestling and boys volleyball; and third place in girls volleyball.

 The school was also recognized as the Group IV winner of the ShopRite Cup in 2008–09.
 Southern was recognized for achieving first place in girls volleyball, girls winter track relays, girls winter track, boys volleyball and girls outdoor track, second place in football and wrestling, and third place in boys cross-country and boys outdoor track, plus bonus points for having no disqualifications in the winter and spring seasons.

-The wrestling team won the South Jersey Group IV state sectional championship in 1997, 2005–2009, 2011–2014, and the South Jersey Group V title in 2016 and 2018–2020; the team won the Group IV state championship in 2005, and the Group V title in 2016, 2019 and 2020.
+The boys' wrestling team won the South Jersey Group IV state sectional championship in 1997, 2005–2009, 2011–2014, and the South Jersey Group V title in 2016 and 2018–2020 and 2022-2025; the team won the Group IV state championship in 2005, and the Group V title in 2016, 2019, 2020 and 2023-2025.
 The team won the 2007 South, Group IV state sectional championship with a 51–12 win against Toms River High School East.

 The girls' track team won the Group IV indoor relay state championship in 2007, 2009 and 2010.